metadings/clrzmq-test/README.md

 # ZeroMQ CLR namespace
 Examples for [github.com/zeromq/clrzmq4](http://github.com/zeromq/clrzmq4)

-Open this project in VC# Express on Windows, or in MonoDevelop on Linux.
+Open this project in Visual C# on Windows or in MonoDevelop on Linux.

 Please setup the ZeroMQ assembly binding, either by adding the project, or by adding the reference dll.